How to Apply For the Supplemental Nutrition Assistance Program (SNAP) in Chicago

 Is WIC included in SNAP?

-The WIC food packages provide supplemental foods designed to meet the special nutritional needs of low-income pregnant, breastfeeding, non-breastfeeding postpartum women, and infants and children up to five years of age who are at nutritional risk.
-As WIC is a supplemental benefit, and a patient has to have a child or children under the age of 5, it is not included with the SNAP benefits.
+The (Women, Infants and Children) WIC program provides supplemental food assistance designed to meet the special nutritional needs of pregnant, breastfeeding, non-breastfeeding postpartum women, and infants and children up to five years of age who are at nutritional risk.
+WIC is a supplemental benefit, which means the patient must have a child or children under the age of 5.
+It is not included with the SNAP benefits.

-It is possible to have both SNAP and WIC, but a female patient can only apply for WIC if she is pregnant, and a male or female patient needs to have a qualifying child or children.
+It is possible to have both SNAP and WIC, but a client can only apply for WIC if they are pregnant and/or have a qualifying child or children.